 29.11.2024

-Are there any leverage restrictions on crude oil trading with Exness?
+Are there any leverage limits on crude oil trading with Exness?

 Yes, there are leverage restrictions on crude oil trading with Exness.
-Regardless of your account type or leverage settings, crude oil trades are subject to a fixed leverage ratio.
+Crude oil instruments have a fixed leverage ratio, regardless of your account type or leverage settings.
 However, please note that during periods of significant market-moving events or specific time frames (HMR), the leverage is fixed at 20x.

 29.11.2024